microsoft/chat-copilot/webapi/README.md

 ## (Optional) Custom Semantic Kernel Setup

-### Adding Custom Skills
+### Adding Custom Plugins

-If you wish to load custom skills into the kernel or planner:
+If you wish to load custom plugins into the kernel or planner:

-1. Create two new folders under `./Skills` directory named `./SemanticSkills` and `./NativeSkills`.
-There, you can add your custom skills or plugins!
+1. Create two new folders under `./Skills` directory named `./SemanticPlugins` and `./NativePlugins`.
+There, you can add your custom plugins (synonymous with skills).
 2. Then, comment out the respective options in `appsettings.json`:

    ```
    "Service": {
       // "TimeoutLimitInS": "120"
-      "SemanticSkillsDirectory": "./Skills/SemanticSkills",
+      "SemanticPluginsDirectory": "./Skills/SemanticPlugins",
-      "NativeSkillsDirectory": "./Skills/NativeSkills"
+      "NativePluginsDirectory": "./Skills/NativePlugins"
       // "KeyVault": ""
       // "InMaintenance":  true
    },
    ```

-3. By default, custom skills are only loaded into planner's kernel for discovery at runtime.
-If you want to load the skills into the core Kernel, you'll have to add the skill registration into the `AddSemanticKernelServices` method of `SemanticKernelExtensions.cs`.
-Uncomment the line with `services.AddKernelSetupHook` and pass in the `RegisterSkillsAsync` hook:
+3. By default, custom plugins are only loaded into planner's kernel for discovery at runtime.
+If you want to load the plugins into the core chat Kernel, you'll have to add the plugin registration into the `AddSemanticKernelServices` method of `SemanticKernelExtensions.cs`.
+Uncomment the line with `services.AddKernelSetupHook` and pass in the `RegisterPluginsAsync` hook:

    ```
    internal static IServiceCollection AddSemanticKernelServices(this IServiceCollection services)